Ulf Ekman: Theology

 Like many new Christian movements, Word of Life has been criticized by other Christians, but in particular by the media.
 Many critics claim that Word of Life's teachings about health and economic abundance created a survival of the fittest attitude, in opposition to the Christian ascetic ideal of being poor and humble.
 Ekman and Word of Life always responded to this criticism by saying that they strongly believed in God's promises in the Bible.
 Ekman claimed that a false image was created in the Swedish media on Word of Life as being against, for example, disabled persons, when the outspoken message was that God promises deliverance from sickness.

 Ekman's theology, along with other representatives of the Word of Faith movement, was criticized for having gnostic elements.
 A thesis written by Kent Gunnarsson at Umeå University, published in 2004, had this claim.
 The opponent at the dissertation, Professor Alexander Radler, criticized Gunnarsson for a too-wide definition of Gnosticism.
 Radler appreciated Gunnarsson's thesis for its rich information about modern Gnosticism, but thought that Ekman's teachings could not be seen as gnostic.
 Ekman's own attitude against Gnosticism is negative.

 Later on, Ekman rarely preached the typical Word of Faith teachings.
 He partially criticized some of them (for example, the Jesus Died Spiritually doctrine), but also wrote and said that the ground for his preaching was the revelation in the Bible he got from first listening to teachers like Kenneth Copeland and later studying at Kenneth Hagin's school in Tulsa.

 Ekman seems to have broadened his doctrinal horizons with studies in patristic and church history.
 He has now an ecumenical approach to other congregations.
-In 2006 the bishop of the Roman Catholic Diocese of Stockholm, Anders Arborelius, was invited to Word of Life church in Uppsala for a public discussion.
+In 2006 the bishop of the Catholic Diocese of Stockholm, Anders Arborelius, was invited to Word of Life church in Uppsala for a public discussion.
 Through the Livets Ord University, which is a branch of the Oral Roberts University, Ekman published a theological magazine called Keryx, containing articles from a broad, classical Christian point of view.
 This magazine had articles from different Christian traditions and excerpts from patristic writings.
 But a critical analysis of the Word of Faith movement's own teachings hasn't been published to this day.

-In 2014, Ekman and his family converted to Roman Catholicism.
+In 2014, Ekman and his family converted to Catholicism.
 He claims that the Catechism of the Catholic Church is "the best book he has ever read".

 In his 2015 book Den stora upptäckten.
 Vår väg till katolska kyrkan, he claims that an important factor in his conversion to Catholicism was information about Međugorje in Herzegovina and subsequent visit to the place, where Ulf and Birgitta met with Franciscan Jozo Zovko.

+Criticism

+In November 2015, Ekman was criticized in a television episode of Uppdrag granskning, notably for his demand to be paid in cash when speaking in churches, a culture of silence refusing any criticism and his insistence on multiple offerings, in addition to the tithe.